ssiwan/CDT-PQVP-0118-WATI/README.md

-**Show innovation by learning from existing records (e.g., types, content, usage) and prompting to create new KAs**
+**2. Show innovation by learning from existing records (e.g., types, content, usage) and prompting to create new KAs**

 The contextly settings can be configured so as to prompt to search and pick related posts before publishing.
 These existing records can be used for modifying and updating the content making it more up-to-date and rich in content.